SEED-platform/seed-website/docs/self_hosting.md

 # Self-Hosting

 The SEED Platform™ is a server-based web application designed for end-user access through a web browser.
 SEED Platform was developed using the Django Python web framework and requires a relational database and several other services (listed below).
 The only database currently supported is PostgreSQL.
-SEED Platform is not a desktop-based application that can be installed by the end-user; see the [SEED Technical Allies](technical_ally.md) and [Requesting Test Instance](test_instance_request.md) pages for information about options to access SEED Platform as an end-user.
+SEED Platform is not a desktop-based application that can be installed by the end-user; see [SEED Technical Allies](technical_ally.md) and [DOE/National Lab Hosted SEED Instance](about.md#doenational-lab-hosted-instance) for information about options to access SEED Platform as an end-user.

 If you are interested in hosting the SEED Platform yourself on your own servers, you can review the documentation below to get started.